DiffEnder/pr-splitter/README.md

 npm install -g pr-splitter
 ```

+## How

+1. Split the pull request locally using your LLM of choice.
+2. You approve the split.
+3. `pr-splitter` creates new smaller PRs in GitHub and closes the original.

 ## Usage

 Run `pr-splitter` without arguments to launch the interactive UI that guides you through breaking up a pull request.